REAL or FAKE

 NOT ALL AUTHENTIC RINGS ARE THE SAME

-However, please note that there are different types of authentic rings.
+Please note that there are different types of authentic rings.
 Not all rings are exactly the same and most importantly do not all have the same value.

 All authentic rings are grouped into different categories.